hungaikev/pitstop/README.md

 Now you can follow the following scenario (make sure you fill all the fields in the entry-forms):

+- Login with the following credentials or create a new one demouser@pitstop.com
+  P@ssw0rd
 - Register a new customer on the *Customer Management* screen.
 - Register a new Vehicle for this customer on the *Vehicle Management* screen.
 - Register a couple of Maintenance Jobs for the vehicle on the *Workshop Management* screen.